-lej.54.1 The object is a black cylinder.
-On its sides, there are eight sliders, each with an digit above it; as the sliders are moved down, the number above will increase from zero to nine.
+2012.lej.54.1: A black, cylindrical case contains a small, black, cylindrical instrument, with a handle at its top.
+It resembles a pepper grinder.
+On its sides, there are eight sliders, each with a digit above it; as the sliders are moved down, the number above will increase from zero to nine.
 There is also a ninth dial that has no digit.
 It has a double ended arrow next to it and can be adjusted to be in the up or down position.
 On the top of the cylinder is a series of digits, eleven of them overlaid on a black background, six on a grey background.
 A dial above the numbers can be spun.
 It can also be lifted out and spun.
 There is also a row of numbers printed below the top panel, and an arrow on the body of the cylinder; the top panel lifts up and can be turned so that the arrow points to a different number.
 Finally, there is a ring on a pivot that can swing and lock into place, and can be released with a button.

 Accession Number: 2012.lej.54.1-2